 I say usually, because bumpers have come a long way, baby!
 There are ways to use them safely that can make a huge difference in your baby’s sleep!
-Read Like Sleeping?
-How Crib Bumpers Can Boost Your Snooze
+Read How to Make Crib Bumpers Safe to Use.

 Those are good rules, but sometimes I think parents need more than just the status quo.
 If we can SAFELY adjust some of these rules for high-needs babies, I think it’s something worth discussing with your doctor.

 If this is the first time your child has been IN a crib, having co-slept with you for the past several months, this article from Mr. Storkey can help!